front-end-developer/-phone-catalogue/README.md

 ##### Phone Catalogue - React
 By Mark Webley

-Example of Custom: Architecture with React 16.13.1, Redux, Epics, Rxjs, Services, API end point control, node.js API, React Class example, React Hooks example, bootstrap / bootstrap flexbox, responsive, scss and more.
+Example of Custom: Architecture with React 16.13.1, Redux, Epics, Rxjs, Services, API end point control, React Hooks, node.js API, React Class example, React Hooks example, bootstrap / bootstrap flexbox, responsive, scss and more.

 More focus was placed on the architecture, and communication between widgets then the UI design.